353words/stocks/README.md

 author = "mikit"
 +++

 You'd like to visualize some stock data.
 Looking at the Go ecosystem, you see very little in charting, [gonum](https://github.com/gonum/plot) has some plotting capabilities, but it generates static charts.
 It's 2022 and you'd like interactive features such as zooming, panning and more.
-Looking at the HTML landscape, you see much more options and decide to take this path.
+Looking at the HTML landscape, you see many more options and decide to take this path.
 After a short survey, you decide to use [plotly](https://plotly.com/javascript/).

-To get stock information, you'll use [Yahoo! finance](https://plotly.com/javascript/) that let you download CSV with historical information.
+To get stock information, you'll use [Yahoo! finance](https://plotly.com/javascript/) that lets you download CSV with historical information.